 While it’s important to keep coffee beans and ground coffee away from direct sunlight, the fridge and freezer are not ideal for coffee due to moisture.
 Moisture will speed up the process of coffee losing its flavor and possibly growing mold, especially if the coffee isn’t stored properly.
 Instead of placing them in the fridge, keep your coffee beans in the pantry in an airtight container or the bag that they came in.

 4. If Coffee Makes You Tired, You Have ADHD

-5. Stronger or Dark Roast Coffee Means More Caffeine
+5. Stronger or Darker Roast Coffee Has More Caffeine

 Whether you’re new to coffee or looking for a stronger caffeine kick, it might be tempting to reach for the dark roast coffee.
 While it may seem like strong, dark coffee would have more caffeine, it’s actually quite the opposite.
 Light roast coffee has the most caffeine due to the fact that it spends the least amount of time roasting, so it retains the most amount of caffeine and acidity.

 Many people believe that coffee is a diuretic that will dehydrate you.
 But it’s not true!
 This myth can be traced back to a misleading study from the 1920s that showed that people who drink coffee urinate more… but failed to account for the fact that they were also consuming more liquid.
 More recent studies have shown that coffee does not make you lose more liquid than you consume, meaning that you’re coming out ahead when you drink that morning cup.

 7. Drinking Coffee Will Prevent You From Sleeping